 Sello Motloung and Sue Steele Tragically Passed Away in 2024

-A terrific artist with stellar contributions to the South African Film Industry, Sello Motloung reportedly passed away on September 15, 2024.
-According to reports, he collapsed at his residence and was taken to the hospital, but sadly met his demise.
-He is survived by his family members, who grieved his death by calling him a beloved actor who graced them with his talent, passion, and dedication.
-They hoped that his work would inspire others in the future.
+A terrific artist and a stellar contributor to the South African Film Industry, Sello Motloung reportedly passed away on September 15, 2024.
+According to reports, on the fateful afternoon, the veteran collapsed at his residence in Johannesburg, South Africa.
+His beloved wife rushed him to Chris Hani Baragwanath Hospital.
+Sadly, he succumbed to his reported illness and met his demise.
+The free-spirited personality was adored and admired by family, friends, and professional collaborators alike.
+Therefore, his death left a deep void in the lives of his loved ones.
+The 54-year-old actor graced the world of entertainment with his talent, passion, and dedication, which inspired many and would continue to guide others in the future.
 As per reports, his last known acting work is in the film ‘uBab’ Stivovo.’

 Read More: Vincent Buscema Tribute on Duster: How Did He Die?